All the President's women are complicit

 But Moore is not family.
 He is not their employer.
 He's a man who can help Trump politically -- and when I say "politically," I don't mean a newly elected Senator Moore will push for equal pay for equal work.

 If Moore wins -- without a peep from all the President's women -- they will be complicit in his victory.
-And I must ask them to please stop talking about championing women, because you have been absent on issues of sexual harassment.
+And I must ask them to please stop talking about championing women, because they have been absent on issues of sexual harassment.

-Note: Editor's note: The story was updated to note that it was dictionary.com that named "complicit" the word of the year.